 David has been involved in a variety of sports, both as a participant and as a coach.
-He has played competitive Rugby Union, Soccer, Athletics (track and field), studied Martial Arts, has also been known to take part in the occasional 10k run for charity and is now in his fifth season of competing in triathlons.
+He has played competitive Rugby Union, Soccer, Athletics (track and field), studied Martial Arts, has also been known to take part in the occasional 10k run for charity and is now in his eight season of competing in triathlons.

 He has coached youth Rugby Union and women's Rugby Union, has been a fitness instructor for the Police constructing and instructing training schedules for individuals for sports specific, injury rehabilitation, and general health and fitness goals.

 More recently, in addition to his existing coaching qualifications, he has qualified as a Level 5 Advanced Sports and Exercise Nutritional Advisor with the Health Sciences Academy, and completed the Coach Clean course with UK Anti-Doping with whom he has also qualified as an Accredited Advisor providing support and advice for athletes of all levels.
 He is also a successful Level 2 triathlon coach having qualified with Triathlon England, and now regularly coaches a number of individual clients to succeed in achieving their triathlon goals.

 Throughout his years of sports participation and after having sustained several different injuries for which he was successfully treated using complementary therapies, he developed an interest in the therapies that had helped him to recover.
 To combine this interest with his instruction and coaching qualifications he studied with the prestigious London School of Sports Massage based at Regent's College in London, achieving their Diploma in Sports Massage Therapy (with honours) and Certificate in Remedial Massage Therapy leading to a BTEC Higher Diploma in both.

 To broaden the services provided by his practice and to complement the therapies already available he has trained with the UK's SCENAR Training Centre becoming one of comparatively few therapists throughout the UK able to provide SCENAR treatments.